Before You Consider Virgin Voyages, What You Need To Know

 These are new ships with a new approach.
 Although in practice not as much as some have argued in my view.

-Early on Virgin Voyages seemed to be implying that their core was the “millennial generation”, but they now talk about being for the “young at heart from 18 to 80” and especially people who not thought cruising was for them.
+Early on, Virgin Voyages seemed to be implying that their core was the “millennial generation”, but they now talk about being for the “young at heart from 18 to 80” and especially people who not thought cruising was for them.
 Remember that Richard Branson is well into his 70s.

 We will not know until the line has been sailing for a while who really comes on board, and how that settles down age wise.
-I think it will have a hefty amount of the “older” crowd of cruisers aged from 45 and upwards – simply because (like me) they are the ones who cruise a lot, have money to take some risks to try new lines and have grown up with the Virgin brand.
+I think it will have a hefty amount of the “older” crowd of cruisers aged from 45 and upwards.
+Simply because (like me) they are the ones who cruise a lot, have money to take some risks to try new lines, and have grown up with the Virgin brand.
 Also, as I discuss more later, this is not a value or budget line, it is a more premium offer and younger cruisers may be drawn to the value lines in the end.
-So if you are on the older age spectrum, like me, I don’t think you should reject them for that reason alone.
+So, if you are on the older age spectrum, like me, I don’t think you should reject them for that reason alone.

 The itineraries on offer in both the Caribbean and Mediterranean are limited and they repeat the same itineraries across the season.

-In the Mediterranean, Valiant Lady also has three key itineraries out of Barcelona which are 7-nights and are French Daze (includes French ports like Marseille and Monte Carlo), Spanish Obsession (Spanish ports obviously) and Irresistible Mediterranean (mix of both Spanish and French ports).
+In the Mediterranean, Valiant Lady also has three key itineraries out of Barcelona which are 7-nights and titled French Daze (includes French ports like Marseille and Monte Carlo), Spanish Obsession (Spanish ports obviously) and Irresistible Mediterranean (mix of both Spanish and French ports).
 All spend time overnight on the party island of Ibiza.

 Cabins Will Not Please Everyone

 The regular cabins have what are called “Seabeds”.
 These beds turn into couches during day.
 A sceptic could argue to make the cabins, which are quite small, feel more spacious.
 On the plus side they do mean more room in the day, but not great if you want a nap before a hard night partying.
-I did though find them comfortable made into the bed.
+I did find them comfortable made into the bed.

 There is also a hammock on the balcony which is fun.
 The bathroom looks great, but is fairly small and cramped.
 I didn’t mind it but others on the ship with me were less keen.
 There is less storage than other ship cabins as you cannot store cases under the bed.
 Overall I quite liked the cabins, though I struggled to find the light switch (tip: it is in the open- fronted cupboard and not easily spotted at first).